Oral Hygiene with Braces: Brushing and Flossing Correctly

 Step 3: Take the floss string,push it under the wires, and move it gently to clean beneath the braces.
 If you have floss with finishing wires, you will not be able to do so.
 In that case, push the thread between the tooth space, from above the wires.
 The easiest way to floss with braces and be sure you are getting under the wire all the way to the gum line is going to be with floss threaders or super floss.
 This makes it super easy to thread under the wire.
 See pics below.

 Step 4: Once the food particles come loose between the teeth after flossing, use a water flosser – a device with a steady water stream – to get rid of plaque in nooks and crannies that your floss or toothbrush can’t reach.
 Check out best water flossers of 2020.
+Or skip and check out my personal favorite HERE– (I also included my professional discount code FFERVX to give you huge savings)

 A Few Other Tips to Maintain Oral Hygiene with Braces